echavet/MitsubishiCN105ESPHome/README.md

 >
 > _Bump ESP32 IDF version to 5.4.2 and Arduino version to 3.2.1 (#9770)"_
 >
-> **GOOD NEWS**: Starting from version 1.3.5, the CN105 component automatically includes a workaround for the ESP-IDF 5.4.1 GPIO regression.
-You no longer need to add the `on_boot` GPIO reset workaround in your YAML configuration.
-The component will automatically reset the UART GPIO pins during initialization to prevent cold boot connection issues.
+> **IMPORTANT**: Due to ESP-IDF 5.4.1 GPIO regression, you need to add a manual workaround in your YAML configuration.
+The GPIO reset must be performed before UART initialization, which requires using the `on_boot` mechanism.
 >
-> If you previously added this workaround to your YAML:
+> Add this workaround to your YAML configuration:
 >
 > ```yaml
 > esphome: